Alec Benjamin

-Alec Shane Benjamin (born May 28, 1994) is an American singer, songwriter, and musician.
-Born and raised in Phoenix, Arizona, his 2018 breakthrough "Let Me Down Slowly" from his album Narrated for You reached the top 40 in over 25 countries.
+Alec Shane Benjamin (born May 28, 1994) is an American singer, songwriter, and musician, born and raised in Phoenix, Arizona.
+His 2018 single "Let Me Down Slowly", from his debut mixtape Narrated for You, became his breakthrough and reached the top 40 in over 25 countries.

 Life and career

 Alec Shane Benjamin was born on May 28, 1994, in Phoenix, Arizona, where he and his sister were raised.
-As a teenager, though, in the 2000's he moved to Los Angeles, California.
+As a teenager, in the 2000s he moved to Los Angeles, California.
 He started writing songs at 13 and learning guitar in high school, and released his first extended play (EP) America in 2013.

 Benjamin signed with Columbia Records and enrolled at the University of Southern California.
 However, Columbia Records ended their partnership weeks after he submitted his album.
-After termination of his partnership with Columbia Records, he went on a self-funded tour in Europe, opening for Marina Kaye in France and Lea in Germany.
+After the termination of his partnership with Columbia, he went on a self-funded tour in Europe, opening for Marina Kaye in France and Lea in Germany.
 He promoted his music by performing in parking lots outside concert venues and handing out business cards to passersby.